-Volatility has returned to the markets in recent months and investment professionals are taking notice.
-We asked Abe Sheikh, chief investment officer at Cougar Global, about the firm’s distinct approach to risk and their reaction to recent volatility.
+Volatility has returned to the markets and investment professionals are taking notice.
+We asked Abe Sheikh, chief investment officer and portfolio manager at Cougar Global, about the firm’s distinct approach to risk and its reaction to volatility.

-Cougar Global offers clients access to a specialized top-down investment philosophy with a focus on protecting the downside.
-Our tactical portfolios are designed to participate in bull markets, while trying to avoid bear markets.
-We utilize a variation of Post-Modern Portfolio Theory, attempting to generate compound growth for clients, primarily by avoiding loss of principal.
-The recognition that asset classes behave differently depending on how investors react to the incoming macroeconomic information is at the core of Cougar investment process.
+Cougar Global offers clients access to a specialized top-down investment philosophy with a focus on protecting on the downside.
+Our tactical portfolios attempt to participate in bull markets, while trying to avoid the significant financial pain associated with bear markets.
+We utilize a variation of Post-Modern Portfolio Theory: attempting to generate compound growth for clients, primarily by avoiding loss of principal.
+The recognition that asset classes behave differently depending on how investors react to the incoming macroeconomic information is at the core of the Cougar Global's investment process.

 At Cougar Global Investments, our preferred risk metric is the “probability of loss” over a 12-month time horizon, using empirical return distributions bootstrapped to our expected (not historical) economic environment.
-We incorporate the fact that there is an asymmetric relationship between investors’ reaction to gains and losses.
+As the exhibit 1 shows, we incorporate the fact that there is an asymmetric relationship between investors’ reaction to gains and losses.
 This is an application of Post-Modern Portfolio Theory, Rational Beliefs Theory and Prospect Theory, the latter being the pioneering Nobel prize-winning work of Daniel Kahneman and Amos Tversky.
-It is our attempt at overcoming the shortcomings of Modern Portfolio Theory and the use of volatility as a risk metric.
+It is our attempt to overcome the shortcomings of Modern Portfolio Theory and the use of volatility as a risk metric.

 To learn more about Cougar Global Investments click here or contact us at 800.521.1195.